wanders00/dit113_systems_development/README.md

 - By knowing how many people are in the room you are able to tell if the safety hazard is broken.

-- By knowing the humidity you are able to determine if actions neccessary.
+- By knowing the humidity you are able to determine if actions necessary.
 Example high humidity leads to mold formation.

-- This information could be useful to determine a relation between the ammount of people in the room and the air quality.
+- This information could be useful to determine a relation between the amount of people in the room and the air quality.

 ## How we will make it